mpfdavis/outputcache/README.md

 });
 ```

 ## Using an alternative cache provider e.g. Redis

 Outputcache supports any cache provider by exposing its cache interface on its own 'cacheProvider' property.
-The only requirement is that your custom cacheProvider returns a promise for its get method.
+The only requirement is that your custom cacheProvider returns a Promise for its get method.

 The example below shows how Redis can be used as the cacheProvider.